logicalbomb/puzzle-attack/docs/puzzle-attack-task-list.md

 **Requirements:**
 - Press SPACE to swap the two blocks under the cursor
 - Cursor position determines which blocks are swapped: (x, y) and (x+1, y)
-- Swap always succeeds (no swap-back if no match is created)
+- Swap persists (no swap-back if no match is created)
+- Blocks in STATE_MATCHED cannot be swapped
 - Animate swap (blocks slide to new positions)
-- Only one swap can happen at a time
+- Only one swap animation can happen at a time

 **Success Criteria:**
 - Blocks swap smoothly when SPACE is pressed
-- Swap animation takes ~0.2 seconds
+- Swap animation takes ~0.15 seconds
 - Board state updates correctly
 - Swaps persist regardless of whether a match occurs
+- Matched blocks are not swappable (swap is rejected)

 **Files to Modify:**
 - `src/client/input.c`